creamakerspace/website/content/join.md

     <p>When you arrive, ask for Tony (usually near the entrance).
 We'll give you a brief tour, an overview of the makerspace rules, and answer any questions you have.
 After the tour, if you want to hang around and get to know our maker community or work on your own project in the space, we'll simply ask you to sign our liability waiver (as required by our insurance policy).</p>
     <p>While accessing the space during open house is free, some equipment still has a machine time cost (except for members with unlimited machine time) or a cost for staff to operate the equipment on your behalf.
 That said, we encourage you to disuss your project with members; you <i>might</i> even find a member who wants to help out.</p>
 {% end %}
+-->

 ### Membership Plans

 {% message(header="Launch Special", class="is-info") %}
-    <p>To celebrate the launch, for the month of June, all monthly memberships subscriptions will get the annual pricing discount (for up to 1 year).</p>
+    <p>To celebrate the launch, for the month of June, Starter and Maker memberships subscriptions will get the annual pricing discount (for up to 1 year).</p>
     <p>Also, through June 16, we will be providing equipment certification classes to members for free!
 (Class availability is limited.
 Inquire in-person for details.)</p>
 {% end %}